5 key design features that drive employee happiness

 Legibility and access to daylight have the largest impact on feeling valued.
 This makes sense because these two features are part of the overall ambient work environment.
 They affect everyone, regardless of the location or type of space used.

-The other features that contribute to feeling valued—adjustability, technology, and storage—are experienced primarily, but not exclusively, within the individual workspace.
+The other features that contribute to feeling valued—adjustability, technology, and office storage cabinets—are experienced primarily, but not exclusively, within the individual workspace.

 “Cube farms” that are laid out with monotonous regularity create a disorienting maze and have costly negative consequences because they: